 Police Department Recruitment

 Thank you for your interest in employment with the City of Buda, review the information presented about the requirements for police officers, the application process, benefits and incentives.
-In you have any questions, please contact our HR Department at: Budahr@ci.buda.tx.us
+Please read these sections very carefully as they contain helpful information about the hiring process.
+If you have any questions, please contact our HR Department at: Budahr@ci.buda.tx.us

 - High School diploma/graduate or GED;